lowRISC/opentitan/README.md

 ## How to contribute

-Have a look at [CONTRIBUTING](./CONTRIBUTING.md) for guidelines on how to contribute code to this repository.
+Have a look at [CONTRIBUTING](./CONTRIBUTING.md) and our [documentation on project organization and processes](https://docs.opentitan.org/doc/project/) for guidelines on how to contribute code to this repository.

 ## Licensing